Magyartanulas/magyartanulas.github.io/Section9.md

 For people, you can `bír` a friend, classmate, teacher, shopkeeper or whoever.

-[Click here](https://cooljugator.com/hu/bír) to see the full verb conjugation.
+[Click here](https://cooljugator.com/hu/bír) to see all conjugations.

 | Pronoun       | Past indef. | Past def. | Present indef. | Present def. | Present indef. cond. | Present def. cond. |
 |---------------|-------------|-----------|----------------|--------------|----------------------|--------------------|